Temperature dependent ARPES of the metallic-like bands in Si(553)-Au: Experimental

 The inverse function, T(SPV), gives the sample temperature displayed in the lower panel of Fig. \ref{Fig:ARPES_T_proc} (b).
 Note that the temperature correction does not strongly alternate the final results.
 However, the dependence of the SPV, as a direct probe of the samples’ temperature, proves that we followed a very systematic heating/cooling cycle.
+We will soon discuss contributions in this cycle which are reversible and which are irreversible.